ausybenelux/lissa_kickstart/README.md

 Using the views and rest modules it also provides a REST API for fetching all published events and past notifications.

-Runs on port 80 in the default infrastructure single server setup:
+Runs on port 80 in the default infrastructure single server setup, login with admin/admin in the local setup:

 <http://admin.lissa.dev>